nguyensjsu/sp19-202-spattern-marshals/README.md

 ### Individual Contributions
 <h4> Anushree Menon </h4>

- 1. Looked for various games available on the internet and suggested few  games for brainstorming.
- 2. Finalized on the "Victory Warriors" which is based on the  concepts of famous series Game of Thrones.
- 3. Helped with user-stories and discussed the possible design patterns that can be applied to these scenarios
- 4. Helped on updating the Sprint task sheet and confirmed the mock-up screens.
+Looked for various games available on the internet and suggested few  games for brainstorming.
+Finalized on the "Victory Warriors" which is based on the  concepts of famous series Game of Thrones.
+Assisted with user-stories and discussed the possible design patterns that can be applied to these scenarios.
+Helped on updating the Sprint task sheet and confirmed the mock-up screens.

  Implemented "Observer Design Pattern" to 2 feature stories - Scoreboard and Game Over Component